MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-start.md

 ### Back up the current configuration

 Before migrating, back up the current configuration.
-A backup directory is extracted as *storage/at/home/azureadmin*.
-This storage directory contains *Moodle*, *moodledata*, and *configuration* directories, and a database backup file, which you copy to desired locations.
+The backup directory is extracted as `storage` at `home/azureadmin`.
+This `storage` directory contains `moodle`, `moodledata`, and configuration directories, and a database backup file, which you copy to desired locations.

 1. Create a backup directory: